007 - Roses and Mimosa (Nice et la Côte d'Azur, CS.29), 1967

 About the Work

 "Roses and Mimosa (CS.29)" is a lithograph created by Marc Chagall in 1967 for his series 'Nice et la Côte d'Azur'.
 From the edition of 235, the artwork is signed 'Marc Chagall' lower right and annotated lower left.
-The image size is 24 x 18" and the artwork is framed in a custom, closed-corner, gold leaf frame.
+The artwork is framed in a custom, closed-corner, gold leaf frame and has a framed size of 38 x 31".
 The artwork ships framed and accompanied by a certificate of authenticity.

 About the Artist